Netflix stock plunge blindsides analysts

-Blindsided by a surprise drop in new subscribers to Netflix Inc, analysts slashed their price targets on the video-streaming company as it shed a fifth of its value on Thursday.
+Blindsided by a surprise drop in new subscribers to Netflix Inc (NFLX.O), analysts slashed their price targets on the video-streaming company as it shed a fifth of its value on Thursday.

 Their advice came too late for investors who had followed the recent "buy" guidance of at least 20 brokerages - not least BTIG Research, which upgraded the stock just two days before Netflix reported third-quarter results.